telerik/winforms-docs/controls/officenavigationbar/peek-window.md

 # Peek Window

-RadOfficeNavigationBar provides popup preview option for its RadPageView elements when the mouse is over a them.
+RadOfficeNavigationBar provides popup preview option for its elements when the mouse is over a them.
 This functionality is disable by default.
 To enable it, you can set the __EnablePeekPopup__ property to true.

 ![winforms/officenavigationbar-peek-window 001](images/officenavigationbar-peek-window001.png)